calebdinsmore/edusports-site/misc/constitution.md

 ### Section 1 - Responsibilities

-The commissioner of the EduSports Fantasy Football League ("ESFFL") will be responsible for running the day-to-day operations of the ESFFL and ensuring a smooth, fair, and fun league experience.
+The Commissioner of the EduSports Fantasy Football League ("ESFFL") will be responsible for running the day-to-day operations of the ESFFL and ensuring a smooth, fair, and fun league experience.

 ### Section 2 - Current Commissioner